Selecting the Right Awning Fabric and Awning Shape

 Mesh fabrics are ideal for vertical drop curtains and screens.
 A beautiful view can be enjoyed while blocking 70% to 96% of the light.
 Some sunscreen mesh fabrics are woven from vinyl coated threads.
 Others are woven polyester, nylon or fiberglass coated with vinyl or polyester resin.
 Because they are loosely woven, these mesh sunscreen fabrics do not hold water so they can be used effectively as horizontal covers on patios and gazebos.
 Talk to us about making your retractable awning cover with a mesh to solve drainage problems on too flat of awning.

-Call us for assistance in selecting the right fabric and shape for your new awning, or the right fabric to recover an existing frame.
+Email or call us for assistance in selecting the right fabric and shape for your new awning, or the right fabric to recover an existing frame.
 Every application has its own requirements and with the right information we can recommend a fabric for each particular need.